CharlyHdz13/Data_Analytics_Final_Project_T2/README.md

 # Second Segment Project Deliverable :point_left:

 ## Database (2SDP) :point_left:
-We decided to use AWS ERD service to be the host server of our database.
+We decided to use AWS RDS service to be the host server of our database.
 We are using PostgreSQL as our system v.12.8 because these version allows us a free version in AWS to be able to save our datasets inside.

 ## Machine Learning Models (2SDP) :point_left: